ServiceNow/Fast-LLM/README.md

 #### Prerequisites

-- A functioning [Slurm](https://slurm.schedmd.com/) cluster with at least 4 DGX nodes with 8 A100-80GB or H100-80GB GPUs each.
+- A [Slurm](https://slurm.schedmd.com/) cluster with at least 4 DGX nodes with 8 A100-80GB or H100-80GB GPUs each.
 - CUDA 12.1 or higher.
 - Dependencies: [PyTorch][pytorch], [Triton][triton], and [Apex](https://github.com/NVIDIA/apex) installed on all nodes.